Skip to Main Content

 Am I eligible?

-In addition to the geographic eligibility above we will only consider applications from:
+In addition to the geographic eligibility above we will only consider applications from organisations that:

 • Charities registered with the Charity Commission;